 James Hardie-Hardie Plank, sometimes called Hardie Board Siding.
 Also called fiber-cement siding.

 The industry leader and the name most homeowners know.
 Huge style selections, baked-on colors, and unmatched brand trust.
+One of the most trusted types of house siding.

 Fiber-Cement Siding; Strong, Stylish, and built to last.
 One of the toughest siding materials you can put on a home.